 Marital status and living arrangements by numbers - the latest statistical update from the ONS

-A new survey published by the Office for National Statistics (ONS) has revealed significant changes in the living arrangements for people in England and Wales over the last decade.
+A new survey published by the Office for National Statistics (ONS), 'ONS Population Estimates by Marital Status and Living Arrangements Survey - England and Wales, 2002 to 2014', has revealed significant changes in the living arrangements for people in England and Wales over the last decade.